Chapter 1: Basics

 The examples in this chapter

-Copyright © Roger Stokes 2012.
-This material may be freely reproduced, provided that this copyright notice is also reproduced.
+Copyright © Roger Stokes 2014.
+This material may be freely reproduced, provided that acknowledgement is made.